 After the obligatory introductions, the first question I was asked was: ‘Why should I work with you?’

-This is a question I hear more and more from existing, new or prospective customers, which always leads to a lengthy discussion about the bad habits and poor practice they have experienced from previous recruiters.
-And unfortunately, this poor service reflects on the rest of us who are trying to provide outstanding service.
+This is a question I hear more and more from existing, new or prospective customers, which always leads to a lengthy discussion about the bad habits and poor practices they have experienced from previous recruiters.
+Unfortunately, this poor service reflects on the rest of us who are trying to provide outstanding service.

 However, it got me thinking about bad habits and how they are quick to form and slowly creep into our lives without warning.
 Whether you’re drinking too much coffee in the morning, biting your nails, or spamming candidates, bad habits come in all shapes, sizes, and industries.